9 Uses For Hemp The Mainstream Media Won’t Tell You

 1) Fuel

-According to University of Connecticut professor Richard Parnas:
+As stated by University of Connecticut professor Richard Parnas:

 “If someone is already growing hemp, they might be able to produce enough fuel to power their whole farm with the oil from the seeds they produce.
-The fact that a hemp industry already exists means that a hemp biodiesel industry would need little additional investment.”
+The fact that a hemp industry already exists means that a hemp biodiesel industry would need little additional investment.

 2) Batteries